prin229/DataScience/README.md

 algorithm implementations using sklearn library on datasets

-data analysis using matplotlib,seaborn libraries
+data analysis using matplotlib,seaborn and scipy libraries